christc4/2024-site-backup/avsbq/home/archive/think/quotes.md

 The bigger your tent the more likely it'l collapse from within

 Hunger is a legitmate response apetite is a state of mind

+art is meant to disturb the comfortable and comfort the disturbed

+Nothing can marry two people closer than a mutual sin in the world's eyes